jlries61/Distributed-SPM/README.md

 ```
 psql -h <hostname> -U <username> -d spm
 ```
 If you get a prompt without error messages, it works.
-Exit with the "\q" command.
+Exit with the `\q` command.

-# Running the Example
+## Running the Example

+### Installing the SPM files

+Copy the contents of `Example/automate` in this repository to your home directory on the master machine.

+### Installing the JobScheduler configuration files

+Copy the contents of `Example/JOS-Config/automate_example` to `/opt/sos-berlin.com/jobscheduler/ <hostname> _40444/config/live`.

+Edit the following configuration files, replacing the existing hostnames with yours:

+In `Example/JOS-Config`:
+* agent1.process_class.xml
+* agent2.process_class.xml

+In both cases, change the value of `remote_scheduler` to the name or IP address of the appropriate slave machine.

+In `Example/JOS-Config/automate_example`:
+* transfer_cmd1.job.xml
+* transfer_cmd2.job.xml
+* transfer_data1.job.xml
+* transfer_data2.job.xml

+In all four cases, change the value of `target_host` to the name or IP address of the appropriate slave machine.
+Use the name specified in `agent1.process_class.xml` in `transfer_cmd1.job.xml` and `transfer_cmd2.job.xml`.
+Use the name specified in `agent2.process_class.xml` in `transfer_data1.job.xml` and `transfer_data2.job.xml`.
+Also, change the usernames and passwords to the ones you are actually using.